 Fentanyl is Leading to Many Overdoses

 Synthetic opioids, including fentanyl, are now the most common drugs involved in drug overdose deaths in the United States.
-In 2017, 59.8 percent of opioid-related deaths involved fentanyl compared to 14.3 percent in 2010.
+In 2017, 59.8 percent of opioid-related deaths involved fentanyl, compared to 14.3 percent in 2010.

-- Amount used – the more you take, the more time it takes to exit your system
+- Amount used – the more you take, the more time it takes to exit your system.

-Fentanyl Cannot Be Quickly Flushed from Your System
+Fentanyl Cannot Be Quickly Flushed from Your System.

-If you or a loved one has a fentanyl abuse problem and are scared to stop because of the thought of the withdrawal symptoms, we at Allure Detox can help.
+If you or a loved one has a fentanyl abuse problem and are scared to stop because of the thought of withdrawal symptoms, we at Allure Detox can help.
 When it comes to Allure Detox, we provide much more than the bare minimum.
 Of course, we help clients stop using safely – that’s just a given.
 Almost as important as that, though, is that we offer clients the foundation for a lifetime of relief and recovery.

 Allure Detox is Here to Help

-That’s the Allure Detox promise: that patients leave our care with more than good health at their disposal.
+That’s the Allure Detox promise: patients leave our care with more than good health at their disposal.
 Our focus is on minimizing your withdrawal symptoms to a comfortable level while beginning the comprehensive treatment process that will keep you sober.